-info@pineproject.org

-Providing Feedback

-At the Pine Project, we believe that transparent communication is the best way to work through a problem.
+(416) 792 2772 info@pineproject.org Providing Feedback At the Pine Project, we believe that transparent communication is the best way to work through a problem.
 We are committed to gathering feedback and hearing all voices.
-If something comes up that makes you or your child uncomfortable, please let us know by taking the following steps:

-- 1. Talk to a lead instructor in your program.
+If something comes up that makes you or your child uncomfortable, please let us know by taking the following steps: - 1.
+Talk to a lead counsellor in your group.
 Let them know you have some feedback you'd like to share, and ask when a good time would be to share it.
 They will bring the feedback to their team for discussion. - 2.
 Ask lots of questions and be curious about the issue.
 Find out as much as you can before forming a conclusion or judgment. - 3.
 If you feel as though your concern has not been addressed, contact our office team.